 - Mis-use of a dog product: Pyrethroid poisoning happens when the cat is inappropriately treated with a product labelled for dogs.
 The problem is even worse if the cat licks the product off, ingesting it along the way.

-- Accidental exposure: When a flea/tick product containing pyrethroid is applied to a dog, who then comes into close contact with a cat, such as pets who sleep together or groom one another.
+- Accidental exposure: When a flea/tick product which contains pyrethroid is applied to a dog, who then comes into close contact with a cat.

-These toxins affect nerve function, and common symptoms of toxicity include the following symptoms:
+These toxins affect nerve function, and common symptoms of toxicity include the following: